-The ZED-F9L can provide this output in two streams:
+The ZED-F9R can provide this output in two streams:

-- Primary output: Reports the results of a full navigation solution using all capabilities of the ZED-F9L, such as, for example, sensor fusion. - Secondary output: Reports the results of a GNSS standalone navigation solution.
+- Primary output: Reports the results of a full navigation solution using all capabilities of the ZED-F9R, - Secondary output: Reports the results of a GNSS standalone navigation solution.

 Both the primary output and secondary output provide a similar set of information but the two outputs report different results.
-The primary output is reported in the form of UBX-NAV-\ messages, while the secondary output is reported in the form of UBX-NAV2-\ messages.
+The primary output is reported in the form of UBX-NAV- messages, while the secondary output is reported in the form of UBX-NAV2- messages.
 Therefore, the UBX message class can be used to distinguish between the primary output and the secondary output.
-For the specification of the UBX-NAV2-\ messages and for a full list of available UBX-NAV2-\ messages, see the applicable interface description [2].
+For the specification of the UBX-NAV2- messages and for a full list of available UBX-NAV2- messages, see the applicable Interface description [2].